Spider-Man: Miles Morales Was November's Most Downloaded PS5 Game

 Spider-Man: Miles Morales Was November’s Most Downloaded PS5 Game

-Most surprisingly, however, Spider-Man: Miles Morales made an even bigger landing than expected – at least in one region.
-On the PlayStation Store’s US/Canada charts, the game scored a #1 spot, meaning that it managed to outsell Activision’s Call of Duty: Black Ops Cold War, which many would have anticipated would be the biggest game of the year in terms of sales.
-But of course, it’s worth mentioning that the EU charts do have the newest Call of Duty titles outperforming Insomniac’s web-slinging follow-up.
+Most surprisingly, however, Miles Morales made an even bigger landing than expected, at least in one region.
+On the PlayStation Store’s US/Canada charts, the game scored the #1 spot, meaning that it managed to outsell Activision’s Call of Duty: Black Ops Cold War, which many would have anticipated would be the biggest title of the year in terms of sales.

 -